 – Human rights and good governance

-- Diversity of member states: Islam is the official religion in some, others are secular ; demographic and political and legal aspects of Islam differ between states.
+- Diversity of member states: Some states’ official religion is Islam, others are secular; demographic and political and legal aspects of Islam differ between states.

 - Most OIC states adhere to the main international conventions of human rights